k3b/APhotoManager/wiki/Gallery-View.md

 You can reach the [Gallery-View](Gallery-View) via

 * opening from android-s app manager
-* the [Geografic-Map](https://github.com/k3b/AndroFotoFinder/wiki/geographic-map)'s contextmenu by long tapping a marker.
+* the [Geografic-Map](https://github.com/k3b/AndroFotoFinder/wiki/geographic-map)'s contextmenu by long tapping a marker and selecting menu "Show in new Gallery".
+* the [Folder- or Date-Picker](https://github.com/k3b/AndroFotoFinder/wiki/Folder-Picker)'s contextmenu by long tapping a folder and selecting menu "Show in new Gallery".

 Note: [Gallery-View](Gallery-View) is started with the [last used filter-settings](Gallery-View#CurrentSet) if it was started without [intent-extra-de.k3b.extra.FILTER parameter](intentapi#filter) .